Table of Contents

 your web browser and web container on different machines, you need

-with the name of the machine
+to replace localhost with the name of the machine

 hosting your web service.